Research · CHEN Junhao

 Evidence from Medical Crowdfunding

 This paper studies how donors respond to merit and need when giving to families facing unaffordable medical expenses.
-With data from a leading crowdfunding platform in China, I find that campaigns receive more donations if recipients report having a higher education level or attending more selective colleges.
-The college rank effect persists even after controlling for content and textual characteristics and donor fixed effects.
-To identify the effect of donor preference, I conduct an online survey experiment to elicit the willingness of respondents to donate to fundraising vignettes, in which the patients’ college and medical expenses are independently randomized.
-Both academic merit and financial need enhance donor generosity.
-Female and younger respondents respond more to need and less to merit.
-The college rank effect is more pronounced for top and in-province institutions and among people with better knowledge of the ranking.
-Merit helps attract donations, likely by enhancing perceived deservingness.
-Novel textual methods based on large language models are developed to extract information and build measures from fundraising stories efficiently.
+By combining survey experiments with observational studies from a leading crowdfunding platform, I find that donors are more willing to donate to those attending more selective colleges.
+The college rank effect is more pronounced for top and in-province institutions and among donors with better knowledge of the rankings.
+Novel methods based on large language models are developed to extract information from fundraising stories efficiently.

 Academic Merit Effect on Donation